weewx/weewx/docs_src/custom/custom-reports.md

         <td>
 This is the skin configuration file.
 It contains information specific to a
 <em>skin</em>, in particular, which template files to process, and which plots
 to generate.
-Typically this file is supplied by the skin author.
+Typically, this file is supplied by the skin author.
         </td>
     </tr>
     <tr>